 Parasites: An infection caused by a parasitic worm, called schistosomiasis, is a risk factor.
 However, this occurs very rarely in the United States.

 Age: Bladder cancer risk increases with age.
-The average age of diagnosis is 73.
+The

 Gender: Men are three to four times more likely to get bladder cancer than women, although women who smoke may be at greater risk than men who don’t.